 Located on the south coast and within a 2 hour drive of Cape Town, Hermanus and Gansbaai are amongst the world's leading destinations for both land-based and boat-based whale watching.
 From June to December each year, whales can be seen as close as 20m from the shore and can come right up to the side of the whale watching boats.

-Nestled on the sands of the Blue Flag Beach Grotto Beach in Hermanus is Mosselberg On Grotto Beach, a 5* boutique guest house that personifies African hospitality and world-class service, accommodation and facilities.
+Nestled on the sands of the Blue Flag Beach Grotto Beach in Hermanus is Mosselberg On Grotto Beach, a 5* boutique guest house.

-Mosselberg on Grotto offers just 5 luxurious, individually decorated rooms and suites, plus a large sea-facing deck overlooking lush indigenous Fynbos gardens with direct access to the beach, and an open-plan courtyard with a swimming pool.
-The property's fantastic location is matched by it's generous hospitality.
+Mosselberg on Grotto offers just 5 luxurious, individually decorated rooms and suites, plus a large sea-facing deck overlooking lush indigenous Fynbos gardens and an open-plan courtyard with a swimming pool.
 There is also a strong emphasis on privacy, with individual stairwells to each suite and private sea-facing balconies.

-Local attractions such as whale watching, great white shark cage diving, world-class wine estates and golf courses are all on the doorstep.
+The property has direct access to the beach via a short walk.
+Local attractions such as whale watching, great white shark cage diving, world-class wine estates and golf courses are also all on the doorstep.

 |Room:||1 x Deluxe Room (Olive OR Pinotage)|